Eating too much salt raises blood pressure and the risk of cardiovascular disease, heart attack, stroke and kidney disease.

 - Marketing restrictions

-- Fiscal Policies
+- Fiscal policies

-- Public food procurement policies*
+- Healthy public food procurement and service policies

-- Promotion of potassium-based low-sodium substitutes
+- Promotion of potassium-based low-sodium salt substitutes